mihaelaaa-23/DSL_laboratory_works/5_ChomskyNormalForm/REPORT_5.md

 - All right-hand sides with more than two symbols are broken down into binary rules using newly generated non-terminals.
 - Terminal symbols in binary rules are replaced with new non-terminals that map directly to the terminals.

+**Step 1: Eliminate epsilon-productions**

+In this step, I remove rules like `A → ε`, which means a non-terminal can produce the empty string.
+First, I collect all non-terminals that can eventually become ε (directly or indirectly).
+Then, I go through all the rules and add new ones by imagining what happens if those ε-symbols just disappear.

+Example: if `X → AB` and `B → ε`, I add `X → A` as an option too.
 ```python
     def to_cnf(self, print_steps=True):
         if self.is_cnf():